Immune-Boosting Foods For A Healthy Body

 Protecting Your Immune System: A Lifelong Goal

 Your immunity is a priceless asset.
 It is what keeps you going with energy from dawn to dusk.
 Your overall immunity depends on factors like good sleep, mental well-being, and emotional stability.
-However, a well-balanced, nutritious diet that fuels your body is the most fundamental requirement of a healthy immune system.
+However, a well-balanced, nutritious diet that fuels your body is the most fundamental requirement of a healthy immune system and also helps in the post-viral recovery process.

 We should keep in mind that we live in precarious times, where immunity is of paramount importance and cannot be taken for granted.
 Therefore, we recommend making finer food choices that optimize your immunity and keep it well-protected.
 All it takes is a little effort and mindful choices.
 You may also seek the advice of expert nutritionists or choose a good health app and see how it caters to your health goals.